wigy/interactive-elements/README.md

 # Interactive Elements

-Common elements for ISP and RISP
+Common definitions for ISP and RISP libs.